awslabs/aws-lambda-web-adapter/README.md

 Lambda Web Adapter forwards this information to the web application in a Http Header named "x-amzn-request-context".
 In the web application, you can retrieve the value of this http header and deserialize it into a JSON object.
 Check out [Express.js in Zip](examples/expressjs-zip) on how to use it.

+## Lambda Context

+**Lambda Context** is an object that Lambda passes to the function handler.
+This object provides information about the invocation, function, and execution environment.
+You can find a full list of properties accessible through the Lambda Context [here](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-context.html)

+Lambda Web Adapter forwards this information to the web application in a Http Header named "x-amzn-lambda-context".
+In the web application, you can retrieve the value of this http header and deserialize it into a JSON object.
+Check out [Express.js in Zip](examples/expressjs-zip) on how to use it.

 ## Graceful Shutdown

 For a function with Lambda Extensions registered, Lambda enables shutdown phase for the function.
 When Lambda service is about to shut down a Lambda execution environment,